 This child was born at home, with a midwife, in a 100-plus-year-old house at the edge of a tiny town in Texas.
-I had a part time job, meaning that Alec had to go to daycare several days a week and we found a wonderful one run by a wonderful woman—home cooked meals, lots of outside playtime, lots of hands on activities rather than sit-still-and-listen activities.
-Delia has an after-school-pickup section of her daycare, and in the spring before her little charges turn kindergarten age, they take a field trip to the school to get them familiar with where they will be going in the fall.
+I had a part-time job, meaning that Alec had to go to daycare several days a week and we found a wonderful one run by a wonderful woman—home-cooked meals, lots of outside playtime, lots of hands-on activities rather than sit-still-and-listen activities.
+Delia has an after-school-pickup section of her daycare, and in the spring before her little charges turn kindergarten age, they take a field trip to the school to get familiar with where they will be going in the fall.

 I looked up and saw The Banner.

 Over the entry to the main corridor was a banner proclaiming this school one of Texas’ Finest, signed (supposedly) by the President of the United States of America, and boldly (even aggressively) stating: